46nori/Z80Atmega128/doc/DiskImage-CPM22.md

 `DISK00.IMG`, which is drive A: must contain the CP/M system (CCP+BDOS).
 Due to memory limitations, the BIOS on this system only supports up to 5 drives.
 Therefore, the actual usable drives are up to 00-04.

 The disk image must match the DPB supported by the BIOS.
-The BIOS uses `sdcard` from the cpmtools format definition `/etc/cpmtools/diskdefs`.
+When generating a disk image with cpmtools, specify the following format defined in `diskdefs`.
 ```
 diskdef sdcard
 seclen 512